ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2023-10-02】[Sonarr / Sonarr](https://github.com/Sonarr/Sonarr) - Smart PVR for newsgroup and bittorrent users.
+* 【2023-10-02】[JustArchiNET / ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm) - C# application with primary purpose of farming Steam cards from multiple accounts simultaneously.
+* 【2023-10-02】[dnSpy / dnSpy](https://github.com/dnSpy/dnSpy) - .NET debugger and assembly editor
+* 【2023-10-02】[rocksdanister / lively](https://github.com/rocksdanister/lively) - Free and open-source software that allows users to set animated desktop wallpapers and screensavers powered by WinUI 3.
+* 【2023-10-02】[dotnet / Silk.NET](https://github.com/dotnet/Silk.NET) - The high-speed OpenGL, OpenCL, OpenAL, OpenXR, GLFW, SDL, Vulkan, Assimp, WebGPU, and DirectX bindings library your mother warned you about.
+* 【2023-10-02】[jamie-mh / AuthenticatorPro](https://github.com/jamie-mh/AuthenticatorPro) - 📱 Two-Factor Authentication (2FA) client for Android + Wear OS
+* 【2023-10-02】[Radarr / Radarr](https://github.com/Radarr/Radarr) - A fork of Sonarr to work with movies à la Couchpotato.
+* 【2023-10-02】[Azure-Samples / cognitive-services-speech-sdk](https://github.com/Azure-Samples/cognitive-services-speech-sdk) - Sample code for the Microsoft Cognitive Services Speech SDK
+* 【2023-10-02】[kwsch / PKHeX](https://github.com/kwsch/PKHeX) - Pokémon Save File Editor
+* 【2023-10-02】[ShareX / ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+It also allows uploading images, text or other types of files to many supported destinations you can choose from.
+* 【2023-10-02】[WolvenKit / WolvenKit](https://github.com/WolvenKit/WolvenKit) - Community Mod editor/creator for REDengine games.
 * 【2023-10-01】[ElevenPaths / FOCA](https://github.com/ElevenPaths/FOCA) - Tool to find metadata and hidden information in the documents.
 * 【2023-10-01】[PrismLibrary / Prism](https://github.com/PrismLibrary/Prism) - Prism is a framework for building loosely coupled, maintainable, and testable XAML applications in WPF, Xamarin Forms, and Uno / Win UI Applications..
 * 【2023-10-01】[microsoft / sbom-tool](https://github.com/microsoft/sbom-tool) - The SBOM tool is a highly scalable and enterprise ready tool to create SPDX 2.2 compatible SBOMs for any variety of artifacts.